adam-srut/One-molecule-visualization/README.md

 *Check the dictionaries in the atom_types.jl of the script, expand them accordingly to cover all atom types presented in your xyz file.*

+***Warning: For visualization of normal modes the xyz coordinates cannot be rotated with respect to the coordiantes of the frequency calculation!***

 ![one_mol_vis](https://user-images.githubusercontent.com/43886886/148700795-dbea7815-8d8a-49ed-a7b6-941573e8652b.png)

 ### Coming soon: